njfio/fluentcli_web_services/readme.md

    git clone https://github.com/your-username/fluentcli-web-services.git
    ```

+2. Set up environment variables:
+   * Copy `.env.example` to `.env`
+   * Configure required API keys and settings
+   * Set up storage paths for attachments and temporary files

-2. Build and start the application using Docker Compose:
+3. Build and start the application using Docker Compose:

    ```bash
    docker-compose up -d
    ```

-3. Access the application:
+4. Access the application:
    * Desktop application: The Tauri application will be launched automatically.
    * Web application: Open your browser and navigate to `http://localhost:1420`.